Nintendo's mobile Mario game sets download record but pricing proves sticking point

-TOKYO Nintendo Co Ltd's (7974.T) first Mario smartphone title has set a download record but gamers baulked at the one-time cost of unlocking content, prompting investors to push the Japanese game makers' stock to a one-month low.
+TOKYO Nintendo Co Ltd's (7974.T) first Mario smartphone title has set a download record but gamers have baulked at the one-time cost of unlocking content, pushing the Japanese game maker's stock to a one-month low.

-Super Mario Run hit 25 million downloads just four days after its Dec.
-15 release in 151 countries on Apple Inc's AAPL.
-App Store, earning gross sales of about $21 million, showed data from app analyst Sensor Tower.
+Super Mario Run topped 40 million downloads just four days after its Dec.
+15 release in 150 countries on Apple Inc's AAPL.
+App Store, becoming the fastest game to reach the milestone in App Store history, Nintendo said.

-But Nintendo shares have lost 11 percent since the launch as the latest game to feature Nintendo's princess-rescuing Italian plumber received negative reviews from users mainly complaining about its $9.99 one-time cost, rather than the usual model of paying small amounts for special features.
+But Nintendo shares have lost 13 percent since the launch as the latest game to feature the princess-rescuing Italian plumber received negative reviews from users mainly complaining about its $9.99 one-time cost, rather than the usual model of paying small amounts for special features.

 "Mario is arguably the most popular gaming franchise in the world, yet we see only about 8 percent of those who try the game actually purchasing it," said Sensor Tower analyst Spencer Gabriel.